indygreg/PyOxidizer/docs/status.rst

 We want to add a myriad of features around packaging functionality to facilitate these things.
 This includes:

-* Copying arbitrary files to live next to the executable.
-* Specifying that certain modules should not be embedded in the binary.
 * Support for ``__file__``.
 * A ``pyoxidizer`` command for turnkey building and assembling of all files.
 * A build mode that produces an instrumented binary, runs it a few times